caseyhelgeson/caseyhelgeson.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant research professor in the Earth and Environmental Systems Institute at Penn State.
-I am also affiliate facutly in the Department of Philosophy and Rock Ethics Institute.
+I am an assistant research professor in the Earth and Environmental Systems Institute, as well as affiliate facutly in the Philosophy Department and Rock Ethics Institute, at Penn State University.

 My research addresses how values-based judgments work together with evidence-based science and engineering in the study and management of climate risks.